 Circumcision, Frenuplasty, Penoscrotal Webbing

-Dr Alam is highly experienced and dedicated to male health services, including Circumcission, Frenuplasty corrective surgery and Penoscrotal Webbing corrective surgery.
+Dr Alam is highly experienced and dedicated to male health services, including Circumcission, Frenuplasty corrective surgery.
 Both he and our consultants will talk you through your procedure in an initial consultation in our Queensland, Australia clinic, ensuring you feel comfortable and confident in your decision.

 If an uncircumcised man has a problem with his foreskin (the loose skin that covers the end of the penis) such that it is very tightly attached to the undersurface of the glans of the penis, it can cause difficulty in movement of the skin as well as pain during erections.
 A foreskin that is tight enough to restrict movement is commonly known as a frenulum breve.
 This is remedied by a procedure called a frenuloplasty, where the tightness and restriction is removed.